Rotation Symmetry-Protected Topological Phases of Fermions

-Hence, the 0D-block states protected by both $C_M^-$ and $\mathbb{Z}_N$ form a group $\mathbb{Z}_{\gcd(M,N)}$.
-We remark that these states are essentially bosonic, and our argument above is essentially identical to the discussion in Sec. \ref{sec:bosonic}.
+Hence, the 0D-block states protected by both $C_M^-$ and $\mathbb{Z}_N$ form a group $\mathbb{Z}_{(M,N)}$.
+We remark that these states are essentially bosonic, and our argument above is essentially identical to the discussion in Appendix \ref{sec:bosonic}.

 Next, we construct 1D-block states by gluing $M$ semi-infinite line across the origin in a rotation symmetric way.
 The semi-infinite lines can be either Majorana chains or 1D FSPTs protected by $\mathbb{Z}_N$ symmetry.
-The case of Majorana chains correspond to FSPTs protected by $C_M^-$ only, and have been considered in Sec.~\ref{sec:2D-CM-minus-1}.
+The case of Majorana chains corresponds to FSPTs protected by $C_M^-$ only, and have been considered in Sec.~\ref{sec:2D-CM-minus-1}.
 Here, we study the case of 1D FSPTs protected by onsite $\mathbb{Z}_N$ symmetry.

 Let us briefly revisit 1D FSPTs protected by $\mathbb{Z}_N$, with the full symmetry group being $\mathbb{Z}_2^f\times\mathbb{Z}_N$ (see a more general review in Appendix \ref{append:review}).
 The FSPTs are classified by the two cohomology groups,